-There are about 1.5 million employees currently contributing to the LGPS in England and Wales; roughly 75% of the local government workforce.
+There are about 1.5 million employees contributing to the LGPS in England and Wales; roughly 75% of the local government workforce.
 They contribute to the LGPS through any one of the 89 regional pension funds in England and Wales.

-Each LGPS administering authority pays its benefits from a dedicated pension fund to which both the scheme member and their employer have contributed.
+Each LGPS administering authority pays its benefits from a dedicated local pension fund to which both the scheme member and their employer have contributed.

 The Administering authority of the Devon LGPS (The Devon Pension Fund) is Devon County Council.

 The administration of benefits for The Devon Pension Fund is managed by Peninsula Pensions.

 Contributions paid into the Devon Pension Fund are invested in a variety of stocks and shares that are overseen by the investment management team of the Devon Pension Fund.